Kutup NQ

 Runtime Visibility

-• The thread can expose which tool classes were involved: datasets, Wikipedia, RSS, and the answer layer.
+• The thread exposes which tools were involved: datasets, Wikipedia, RSS, and the answer layer.

 • Model status is inspectable, including verification outcome and fallback use.

-• Evidence cards remain tied to the answer instead of becoming separate dashboard widgets.
+• Evidence cards stay tied to the answer.

-• Rate-limit information is visible when the backend or browser quota becomes relevant.
+• Rate-limit info is visible when quotas become relevant.

 Stage 5